-302 Choreography II (1) CSU
+302 Choreography II (1) UC:CSU

-(Dance Family D03) Prerequisite: DanceST 301 Activity, 3 hours.
+(Dance Family D03) Prerequisite: DanceST 301

 This course covers beginning principles of dance composition and choreography.
 It includes theory and practice using improvisation, critical analysis, and implementation of the elements of movement (space, time, energy) in student projects, with a focus on the element of time.